Depression

 How Self-Compassion Can Help With Depression

-, 2025-06-26T08:40:31+00:00June 26th, 2025|Depression, Featured, Individual Counseling, Personal Development|
+, 2026-04-07T07:45:28+00:00June 26th, 2025|Depression, Featured, Individual Counseling, Personal Development|

-Self-compassion means having a positive attitude toward yourself that enables you to get through difficult times in life.
+🎧 Listen to this article https://planochristiancounseling.com/wp-content/uploads/2025/06/Plano-Christian-Counseling-How-Self-Compassion-Can-Help-With-Depression.mp3 Self-compassion means having a positive attitude toward yourself that enables you to get through difficult times in life.
 Along with this attitude comes the ability to treat yourself with kindness, understanding, and acceptance.
 Self-compassion includes self-talk and self-care activities, which will be discussed in more detail.
 When you find yourself feeling more down than usual or even struggling with clinical depression (depressed mood that lasts longer than two weeks and includes other symptoms), what is your internal dialogue?
 Are you kind and compassionate or critical and neglectful of yourself?
 Self-talk or internal dialogue is often self-critical, negative, and hurtful.
 Your internal dialogue likely includes things that you would never say to a friend, especially one who is facing a difficult time or feeling depressed.
 Do you criticize yourself for being lazy, ungrateful, angry, or irritable?
 Or is your inner dialogue kind, compassionate, and encouraging to yourself?
 Even if you tend to be critical and negative, you can choose and intentionally change this narrative, which can help with depression.
 Please note that self-compassion is not self-pity, as it involves treating yourself with kindness, understanding, and acceptance.
 Self-compassion is acknowledging your imperfections as a human and recognizing that suffering is a part of the human experience, and having the self-awareness to know that there are things you can do that will help.
 Self-pity involves indulgence and feeling sorry for yourself without the desire to feel better.
 It is important to care for yourself during a difficult time with the confidence that you will feel better.
 It is also believing and trusting that God is with you and will help you.
 Romans 12:2 says, “Let God transform you into a new person by changing the way you think.”
-It can be difficult to have positive thoughts when feeling depressed.
-Perhaps you are [...]
+It can be difficult to have positive [...]

 Comments Off on How Self-Compassion Can Help With Depression